CincoCoding/Wk1BootcampChallenge/README.md

 ## Case Study

 ### Summary
-Tala ia a microfinance company founded in 2011 by female CEO Shivani Siroya.
+Tala is a microfinance company founded in 2011 by female CEO Shivani Siroya.
 They provide micro loans for people in poverty in Kenya, India, Mexico, and more.
 Users install an app on their phone which scans texts and email for receipts, invoices, transactions, and more.
 Tala also looks at how you use your phone to sleuth out trustworthiness.
 They look at what apps you're using, how often you use them, how many calls you make per day, how many contacts you have, how often you contact people, and more.
 Overall they use more than 10000 data points over a span of 90 days to get a sense of the daily life of their customers.
 This data is fed into a machine learning algorithm that determines credit-worthiness.

 ### Financials
 * Thru a series of VC funding rounds Tala has raised approximately *$390M*.